Aierie/dubins-js/README.md

 - [ ] Restructure so that midpoints are easily accessible
 - [ ] Easy API to lazily get a point from a Dubins path
 - [ ] Utility functions to render on canvas + svg
+- [ ] Tests to ensure correctness as per paper

 # I've read the paper, but how does this work?
 Coming soon!